Phone Call Alternatives When You Have Phone Anxiety

 The doctor's appointment you've been avoiding

 This is the big one.
 Studies show that people with phone anxiety are less likely to schedule preventive care, follow up on test results, or call about new symptoms.
 It's not that you don't care about your health — it's that the phone call is a wall between you and the appointment.
-Mio removes the wall.
-Text the details, get a confirmed appointment back.
+Most of that wall is the dialing and the wait.
+Hand those over, and what's left is a two-minute exchange with a receptionist.

 That bill you need to dispute

 You got overcharged, or there's a mysterious fee, or your insurance was supposed to cover something and didn't.
 You know you need to call.
 You've been staring at the number for two weeks.
-Tell Mio the account number, what the issue is, and what outcome you want.
-It makes the call, explains the situation, and reports back with what was resolved.
+Billing lines are mostly queue — let Mio hold your place and ring you when a rep is actually on the line.

 Following up on a job application

 Career advice always says to follow up with a phone call.
 For someone with phone anxiety, that advice feels impossible.
-Mio can call the hiring manager or HR department, express your continued interest, and ask about timeline — getting you the information without the dread.
+Getting Mio to place the call and hand it to you when someone answers removes the hardest step — the one where you sit there not dialing.

 Restaurant reservations and everyday errands

 Not every call is high-stakes.
 Sometimes you just want to book a table, ask a store about their hours, or check if a pharmacy has your prescription ready.
 These small calls still trigger the same anxiety response.
-With Mio, even the minor stuff gets handled without a second thought.
+Not having to be the one who dials takes most of the weight out of them.

 Government offices

 The IRS, Social Security, the DMV — these calls are stressful for everyone, and they're especially brutal when you already dread phone calls.
 Long hold times, confusing phone trees, and high-stakes questions.
-Mio handles the wait, navigates the menus, talks to the agent, and brings you back what you need to know.
+Mio takes the first two: it navigates the menu and holds, sometimes for an hour, then calls you when an agent is on the line.

 Getting started